metno/lard/ansible/README.md

 > [!WARNING]
 > This section might need to be reworked if we decide to go with [`openstack.yaml`](https://docs.ansible.com/ansible/latest/collections/openstack/cloud/openstack_inventory.html) instead of `inventory.yml`

-> [!IMPORTANT]
->
-> 1. Remember to make sure the Python virtual environment is active before running the playbooks!

-The IPs associated to the hosts in `inventory.yml` should correspond to floating IPs that have been requested in the network section of the OpenStack GUI.
+The IPs associated to the hosts in the inventories should correspond to floating IPs that have been requested in the network section of the OpenStack GUI.
 These IPs are stored in the `ansible_host` variables inside each `host_vars\<hostname>.yml` file.

-Private variables are encrypted with `ansible-vault` and stored in the `group_vars/servers/vault` directory.
+Private variables are encrypted with `ansible-vault` and stored in the `vault` subdirectories of group, host, or play vars.
 In order to run the playbooks you can either use an [`ansible.cfg`](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-vault-password-file) file, or pass the `-J` flag when running the playbooks to get prompted for the